-As directed by the Board of Directors, NAHAC's Executive Director or equivalent management official (Director), shall enforce the administration of this policy with responsibilities including, at a minimum, supervising and coordinating the retention and destruction of documents pursuant to this Policy and particularly the Document Retention Schedule included below.
-The Director shall also be responsible for documenting the actions taken to maintain and/or destroy organization documents and retaining such documentation.
-The Director may modify the Document Retention Schedule from time to time as necessary to comply with law and/or to include additional or revised document categories as may be appropriate to reflect organizational policies and procedures.
-The Director may appoint or delegate certain tasks in carrying out these responsibilities; however, ultimate responsibility for administration of this policy is retained by the Director.
-The Director shall communicate this policy to all relevant third parties.
+As directed by the Board of Directors, NAHAC's CEO/COOExecutive Director or equivalent management official-(Director), shall enforce the administration of this policy with responsibilities including, at a minimum, supervising and coordinating the retention and destruction of documents pursuant to this Policy and particularly the Document Retention Schedule included below.
+The CEO/COO or equivalent management officialDirector shall also be responsible for documenting the actions taken to maintain and/or destroy organization documents and retaining such documentation.
+The CEO/COO or equivalent management officialDirector may modify the Document Retention Schedule from time to time as necessary to comply with law and/or to include additional or revised document categories as may be appropriate to reflect organizational policies and procedures.
+The CEO/COO or equivalent management officialDirector may appoint or delegate certain tasks in carrying out these responsibilities; however, ultimate responsibility for administration of this policy is retained by the CEO/COO or equivalent management officialDirector.
+The CEO/COO or equivalent management officialDirector.
+The CEO/COO or equivalent management officialDirector.